jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 ---
 title: Dependency Injection
-description: Dependency Injection Demystified - Crafting Clean Code with Ease
+description: How Dependency Injection resolves object resolution cleanly
 unlisted: true
 ---

 <img src="https://ae01.alicdn.com/kf/S7fdd40fce12042769a255dce921cb97dg/Stainless-Steel-Spice-Syringe-Marinade-Injector-Flavor-Syringe-Cooking-Meat-Poultry-Turkey-Chicken-Kitchen-BBQ-Tool.jpg" alt="Meat Injector" width = "55%" align="center" style="padding-right: 20px;">

 # Introduction
 I’m finally done kicking the object resolution can down the road.
 This wraps up the [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).

-About a dozen years ago, I worked on a small team with a tightly knit group of developers.
+About a dozen years ago, I worked on a tightly knit small team.
 I wrote some of the best code of my career while on that team.
 It just wasn’t the team that was tight.
 Our code was tightly coupled as well.
 It was modular, but it was still tightly coupled.

-Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, carry it into our QA lab, which had about 3 servers on it, and hope that at least one of them was available.
-We’d copy our latest executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.
+Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our QA lab, copy our latest executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.

-If the behavior was broad, then we could probably see it.
-If the behavior was more subtle, then we probably couldn’t see it.
+If the behavior was broad, then we could probably observe it.
+If the behavior was more subtle, then we probably couldn’t observe it.
 Edge cases were very difficult to confirm.

 We had [CppUnit](https://en.wikipedia.org/wiki/CppUnit), which is the C++ version of [xUnit](https://en.wikipedia.org/wiki/XUnit).
-We could write tests in CppUnit, but we didn’t really understand unit testing.
+We could write tests in CppUnit, but we didn’t really understand how to structure tests well.
 I tried writing CppUnit tests several times, but after a few weeks, they would start breaking, because they were brittle.
-It was another several years and another company before I figured out unit testing.
+It was several years before I figured out unit testing.

 Some of my code was decoupled enough that I could test it on my desktop.
 I could test the sunny day scenarios, but I was having a real problem testing the rainy-day scenarios.
 For example, I wanted to confirm that my code handled an Exception correctly, but I couldn’t make the code throw an Exception easily.